thymikee/jest-preset-angular/README.md

       "ts-jest": {
         "tsConfig": "<rootDir>/src/tsconfig.custom.json",
         "stringifyContentPathRegex": "\\.html$",
-        "astTransformers": ["jest-preset-angular/InlineHtmlStripStylesTransformer"],
+        "astTransformers": [
+          "jest-preset-angular/build/InlineFilesTransformer",
+          "jest-preset-angular/build/StripStylesTransformer"
+        ],
       }
     }
   }
 }
 ```

-If you choose to overide `globals` in order to point at a specific tsconfig, you will need to add `"astTransformers": ["jest-preset-angular/InlineHtmlStripStylesTransformer"]` to the `globals.ts-jest` section too, otherwise you will get parse errors on any html templates.
+If you choose to overide `globals` in order to point at a specific tsconfig, you will need to add the `astTransformers` to the `globals.ts-jest` section too, otherwise you will get parse errors on any html templates.

 ### Unexpected token [import|export|other]